 Cost and value are two different things.
 Make a list of how many times each day and week you could benefit from using hearing aids.
 Are there situations where hearing more clearly would help you enjoy life more?
 Look at your list and estimate what it would be worth to you, per day, to be an active part of the conversation.
 That’s the value to you of wearing hearing aids — and of choosing one type versus another.

 What determines the cost of hearing aids?

-Like any other technology, your hearing aid price depends on the features you choose and, more importantly, what your hearing healthcare professional recommends for you.
+Like any other technology, your hearing aid price depends on the features you choose and, more importantly, what your hearing instrument specialist recommends for you.
 The more features you receive, the more the hearing aids will cost.
 For example, if you live a very active lifestyle, we may recommend dual microphones to help you hear better in noisy environments.
 Our clients are typically very satisfied with this feature.

 Does insurance cover hearing aids?

 If you need help paying for a hearing aid, some nonprofit organizations provide financial assistance, while others may help provide used or refurbished hearing aids.